amnanoc/amnanoc/README.md

 <div align="center">
 <h2>Welcome to my Github profile!</h2>

-I'm a developer with professional experience designing, developing and implementing solutions and applications using a range of technologies and programming languages.
+I'm a Master's student at KTH with professional experience designing, developing and implementing solutions and applications using a range of technologies and programming languages.
 <br />
 <br />